 6. Avoid Relapse Triggers

-Congrats on landing a job or returning to work after rehab!
+Congrats on landing a job or returning to work after addiction treatment!
 This is a proud moment.
 At the same time, recognize that the workplace may carry some relapse triggers on occasion, if not daily.
 These can be “normal” workplace occurrences to most people, but those in recovery need to stay vigilant.
 Some examples include:

 - company lunches or dinners involving alcohol